A bit of a selection of gear I use on my body and bikes to make the long days and Iron Butt rides more comfortable. Starting at the inside out.

 In really cold weather I have been known to put one (down to about 4 degrees C) or even two layers (colder than 4 degrees) of cheap thermals (Katmandu or K-Mart) over the top of my LD Comforts.
 Layering up with thin stuff works for me, I don’t have any heated pants, or socks.
 I wear sizes that fit well, you don’t want to be sitting on creased up layers all day.
 I use acrylic thermals not merino, personal choice.

-Similar idea to the LD comforts.
-I’m not really a big one for cramming multiple layers of socks into my boots, I prefer to not restrict the blood flow to my feet when it gets cold.
+I use Drymax Workboot over calf socks.
+I’m not really a big one for cramming multiple layers of socks into my boots (many riders do).
+I prefer to not restrict the blood flow to my feet when it gets cold.
 Drymax socks keep your feet dry, even in Goretex boots.
-You can get them on line of from LD Comfort.
+You can get them on line of from LD Comfort, from Amazon and other places online.
+If it gets really cold I’ve been known to stick some Hoteeze on the socks and slip the boots on.
+They keep your toes nice and warm for a few hours and they don’t cause any dramas if you just leave them in once they cool down.
+Chuck them out when you next take your boots off.

 Jett Heated Vest